-- Vice President, Pharmacovigilance Excellence and QPPV
+- Vice President, Pharmacovigilance Excellence and International QPPV

 - AbbVie, Inc., United Kingdom

 Qualified as a pharmacist in 1981 and started her career in hospital pharmacy.
 In 1983 she specialised in Drug Information Services and moved to Kuwait to set up and run the first National Drug Information Centre.
 On her return to the UK, Vicki spent the next four years in community pharmacy.
 In 1996 Vicki joined GlaxoWellcome and started her career in pharmacovigilance.
 In 2002 she moved to AstraZeneca UK Ltd as the Drug Safety Manager moving on to become Head of Drug Safety & Medical Information.
 Vicki joined Abbott in 2005 as European Qualified Person for Pharmacovigilance (EU QPPV).
-In 2013 moved to AbbVie as EU QPPV and Head of Affiliate Safety Excellence (ASE) and is now VP, Pharmacovigilance Excellence and QPPV.
-In this g
+In 2013 moved to AbbVie as EU QPPV and Head of Affiliate Safety Excellence (ASE) and is now VP, Pharmacovigilance Excellence and I-QPPV.

-- Director Medical Information
+- Director, Medical Information and Marketed Product Safety

 - IQVIA, United Kingdom